 Todd Wehr Conference Center

 The Todd Wehr Conference Center is located at the southwest corner of Broadway and Highland Street.
-The center is part of the Student Life and Campus Center, and is used for seminars, conferences, meetings and guest lectures, bands and other entertainment.
+The center is part of the Campus Center, and is used for seminars, conferences, meetings and guest lectures, bands and other entertainment.
 The outer lobby features a reception area and small auxiliary conference room that seats twelve.